DonnaYoung.org

 If you decide to staple, staple in at least 3 places along the crease.

 If you decide to sew, sew along the crease.
 When I sew, I use a heavy duty needle and ordinary thread.
 I do not sew off the edges.
-After sewing, I pull the end strings to the inside of the book and tie them off, then cut them.
+After sewing, I pull the end strings to the inside of the book, tie them in a square knot, and then cut them.

 sewn booklet